-Garbage dumped in ocean waters will most likely float on the water and cut-short the supply of oxygen into the water.
-It means that the oxygen in the water will become depleted, resulting in poor health for marine life.
+Garbage dumped in ocean waters will most likely float on the water and cut short the supply of oxygen into the water.
+What this basically means is that the oxygen in the water will become depleted, resulting in poor health for marine life.

-The outcome is that marine creature such as seals, penguins, fish, dolphins, herring, whales, sharks, and other animals will die from oxygen deprivation.
+The outcome is that marine creatures such as seals, penguins, fish, dolphins, herring, whales, sharks, and other animals will die from oxygen deprivation.

 8. Oil Spills Greatly Affect Marine Life Cycle

 Oil spills are incredibly dangerous to marine life and coral reefs.
 The oil clogs fish gills, blocking their respiratory system and leading to their death.

 Also, oil floats on water and creates a layer that prevents sunlight from penetrating through the water.